Configuring a nonbillable default policy so self-sign up users are not considered billable for Atlassian Guard

 Although it is not possible to stop end users from signing up for Atlassian Cloud services, it is possible to make your default local directory policy nonbillable.
 If a new user self signs-up for an Atlassian Cloud service - that user is considered billable for Atlassian Access.

-To prevent new “self sign up” users from being considered billable for Atlassian Access by default, it is possible to configure the default local directory policy to nonbillable.
+To prevent new “self sign up” users from being considered billable for Atlassian Guard by default, it is possible to configure the default local directory policy to nonbillable.
 This article also applies to users who were invited by admins. of Cloud sites.

 Self sign-up demo